 "Robin DuPont's pots exude the essence of aesthetic conviction, skillful discernment, clarity of strong form and a master's control of the flame path.
 He captures the atmosphere and turmoil of a wood or soda kiln to create a brushed magic on the surfaces of his pots; pots that embrace their inherent purpose to enhance daily life, authentic in their role to serve and undeniable in their sensuous beauty."
 Katrina Chaytor, Ceramics Faculty, Alberta College of Art + Design, Calgary, Alberta.

-Admired for his surfaces, studio potter Robin DuPont makes fine art ceramic pieces as well as a wide variety of handmade functional pottery.
+Admired for his surfaces, studio potter and teacher Robin DuPont makes fine art ceramic pieces as well as a wide variety of handmade functional pottery.
 He specializes in atmospheric wood firing techniques that utilize wood as the sole source of fuel to fire his kiln to extremely hot temperatures, often without glaze, to leave a rich, earthy one-of-a-kind surface on each piece.
-He frequently fires his kiln over a number of days; recent works were five (5) days in his anagama kiln, resulting in the natural ash glazing literally pouring over the surfaces of the vessels.
+He frequently fires his kiln over a number of days such as a five (5) day firing of his anagama kiln, resulting in the natural ash glazing literally pouring over the surfaces of the vessels.
 His investigations into development of color in relation to rates of cooling have allowed him to produce seductively sensuous soda fired porcelain objects.

 Robin has studied ceramics extensively throughout his career, including four institutions in three countries.
 He is a MFA graduate student at Utah State University and received his BFA from the Alberta College of Art and Design in Calgary, AB.
-He was a resident (2010) as well as faculty (2016) at Medalta’s residency program (a national historic site relating to the ceramic history, Medicine Hat, Alberta) as well as the Australian National University, Canberra, Australia.
-DuPont has experience building and firing many wood kilns, including his own Anagama Kiln (2014), which produce the subtle effects of an extreme atmosphere that only wood firing affords.
+He was a resident (2010) as well as faculty (2016) at Medalta’s residency program (a national historic site relating to the ceramic history in Medicine Hat, Alberta) as well as the Australian National University, Canberra, Australia.
+DuPont built and fired many wood kilns, including his own Anagama Kiln (2014), which produce the subtle effects of an extreme atmosphere that only wood firing affords.